AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

   # running betadisper on just these based on level of alteration as shown in the images above:
 anova(betadisper(basalt_euc_dist, basalt_sample_info_tab$char)) # 0.17
-  # and now we get a result that doesn't find a significant difference in the dispersion of the two groups we're considering, the glassy vs more highly altered basalts
+  # and now we get a result that doesn't find a significant difference between the dispersions of the two groups we're considering, the glassy vs more highly altered basalts
   # so we can now test if the groups host different communities with adonis, having met this assumption
 adonis(basalt_euc_dist~basalt_sample_info_tab$char) # 0.005
   # and with a significance level of 0.005, this gives us our first statistical evidence that there is actually a difference in microbial communities hosted by the more highly altered basalts as compared to the glassier less altered basalts, pretty cool!